 - Level 4 Diploma in Adult Care (70 credits) for deputy managers, senior care co-ordinators, re-enablement workers

-- Level 5 Diploma in Leadership and Management for Adult Care (86 credits) for registered managers working in residential services, day care services, support living schemes or senior practitioners, proprietor, or those working towards a managerial position
+- Level 5 Diploma in Leadership for Health and Social Care and Children and Young People’s services (90 credits) for registered managers working in residential services, day care services, children and young people’s services, support living schemes or senior practitioners, proprietor, or those working towards a managerial position

 Diplomas can be undertaken independently of an Apprenticeship and can be privately funded or funded through your employer.

-The Level 2 Extended Diploma Qualification is fully funded and suitable for learners who wish to undertake a knowledge only qualification or wish to progress into Higher Education.
+The Level 2 Extended Diploma Qualification is suitable for learners who wish to undertake a knowledge only qualification or wish to progress onto Level 3 or into Higher Education.
 It consists of 5 mandatory units and 2 option units graded A*-D and can take between 7- 12 months to complete.
 This qualification attracts a maximum of 48 UCAS points.

-Functional skills in English and Maths (for health and social care diplomas) and ICT, are offered for all learners who do not have a GCSE or equivalent qualification in these subjects.
+Functional skills in English and Maths and ICT, are offered for all learners who do not have a GCSE or equivalent qualification in these subjects.
 Learners are fully supported through workshops, practice papers and other resources to develop the knowledge they need in order to pass.
-These can be taken at Level 1 or Level 2.
+These will be delivered as part of your apprenticeship or can be delivered as an stand alone qualifications at level 1 or level 2.